 With no natural predators in the UK and despite their recent introduction, mink are now relatively common – unlike some of our native carnivores.
 In 2000 there were estimated to be roughly 110,000 in Britain – but one should add that there is no easy way to estimate the population!

+Now very rare along the river, they used to be quite common.
+Their decline is doubtless connected with the increase in mink numbers recently.
 Look out for typical signs of voles such as burrows in the riverbank, often with a nibbled ‘lawn’ of grass around the entrance.
 They like to sit and eat in the same place, so piles of nibbled grass and stems may be found by the water’s edge, showing a distinctive 45° angled-cut at the ends.
 ‘Latrines’ of rounded, cigar-shaped droppings may also be seen.

 Much bigger than other voles and distinguished from the larger Brown Rat by its chestnut-brown fur, rounded nose, small, rounded ears that do not protrude from the fur; they also have a furry tail.
 Water Voles live only 5 months on average in the wild, though as much as two years in captivity.